sboots/sboots.ca/content/posts/2020/tools-that-work.md

 featured: true
 ---

-Cyd Harrell posted [a great Twitter thread last week](https://twitter.com/cydharrell/status/1341088724818436096), that friends of mine will know is definitely my kind of content:
+Cyd Harrell posted [a great Twitter thread last week](https://web.archive.org/web/20220326073453/https://twitter.com/cydharrell/status/1341088724818436096), that friends of mine will know is definitely my kind of content:

-{{< tweet user="cydharrell" id="1341088724818436096" >}}
+{{% figurecaption src="/img/2020/archived-tweet-cydharrell-1341088724818436096.png" alt="A tweet from Cyd Harrell saying: “RESOLVED: all government offices need fast broadband, fast wi-fi, productivity & collaboration software suites that play well with others, & the building blocks of modern website building & digital communication. just like they need walls, a roof, & HVAC.”" url="https://web.archive.org/web/20220326073453/https://twitter.com/cydharrell/status/1341088724818436096" urltext="Archived tweet from Cyd Harrell" %}}

 The article that accompanies that thread – [Is innovation really making cities better?](https://citymonitor.ai/government/budgets/is-innovation-really-making-cities-better) – points out that city governments across the US lack even 1990s-era technology.
 The same is true of governments at every level here in Canada, too.
 Public servants do critical, life-changing work with the most rudimentary tools.